Tyelab/AlphaTracker2/README.md

-## Basic Usage
+## Download sample data

-#### 1. To begin, use the Demo dataset with the images and labeled json file for the sake of demonstration.
+#### If this is your first time running AlphaTracker2, please use the Demo dataset with the images and labeled json file for the sake of demonstration.
+This will help troubleshoot if there were any errors in your installation.
-Please follow instructions to download the original Demo dataset from the Alphatracker 1.0 repository by clicking on the links and saving as directed:
+Please follow instructions to download our sample data by clicking on the links and saving as directed:

 Download the full set of 600 images and labels for 2 mice with 4 body parts each: